 In June 2015, the Montclair State University Board of Trustees approved the establishment of a School of Nursing.
 The Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) degree track was approved by the President's Executive Council of New Jersey in November 2015.
 The inaugural RN to BSN class entered Montclair State University in fall 2016.
+Students from this inaugural class graduated in spring 2018.

-In June 2017, the New Jersey State Board of Nursing approved the four-year generic Bachelor of Science in Nursing (BSN) track.
+In June 2017, the New Jersey State Board of Nursing approved the four-year Pre-Licensure Bachelor of Science in Nursing (BSN) track.
 Upon successful completion of the program, students are qualified to sit for the NCLEX-RN examination.
 In fall 2017, the first class commenced with 50 freshmen.
 Students from this inaugural class graduated in spring 2021.
-The program continues to build incrementally each year.

 In fall 2018, students began enrolling in the post-licensure Master of Science in Nursing (MSN) degree program, which offers three (3) specialty concentrations - Education, Administration, and Clinical Research.
 This program offers two (2) tracks to the MSN.
 Registered nurses with BSN degrees directly enter this 35-credit online MSN degree program.
 Registered nurses with baccalaureate degrees in non-nursing disciplines are accepted into the RN to MSN Bridge Program.
 Upon successful completion of the 13-credit bridge, students are admitted to the MSN program.
+Students from this inaugural class graduated in summer 2021.

-In fall 2020, students enrolled in the pre-licensure generic Master of Science in Nursing (MSN) degree program, which specializes in Care Coordination and Transition Management.
-This full-time program prepares persons with baccalaureate degrees in disciplines other than nursing, who have successfully completed specific pre-requisite courses, the opportunity to enter the nursing profession.
+In fall 2020, students enrolled in the pre-licensure Master of Science in Nursing (MSN) degree program, which specializes in Care Coordination and Transition Management.
+This full-time program prepares persons with baccalaureate degrees in disciplines other than nursing, who have successfully completed specific prerequisite courses, the opportunity to enter the nursing profession.
 Upon successful completion of the program, students are qualified to sit for the NCLEX-RN examination.
-Students from this inaugural cohort graduated in spring 2021.
+Students from this inaugural class graduated in spring 2021.